WOOD SPECIES & MATERIALS

-With so many beautiful choices for wood cabinets, where to begin?
-Whether you want cherry, maple, oak, alder, hickory, birch, walnut or pecan cabinets, here are some key considerations, including natural characteristics of wood cabinets in general, plus unique characteristics of individual woods, to help you find your favorite cabinet wood type.
-We also offer information on cabinets made of compound materials, another popular option.
+With so many beautiful choices for kitchen wood cabinets, where to begin?
+Whether you want cherry, maple, oak, alder, hickory, birch, walnut or pecan cabinets, here are some key considerations.
+In general, take note of the wood cabinet’s natural and unique characteristics We also offer information on cabinets made of compound materials, another popular option.

 Walnut cabinets feature graceful grain patterns and muted brown hues.
 The smooth, fine and general straight wood grain has colors that range from deep chocolate to light reddish-gray brown.

 Birch cabinets have a smooth surface texture with a tight wood grain that is strong and heavy.
 The predominant sapwood color of Birch is white to creamy yellow, while the heartwood varies from medium to dark brown to reddish brown.